-- 3. Insert the dipstick into the transmission. - Remove the dipstick and check the fluid level.
+- 3. Insert the dipstick all the way into the transmission. - 4.
+Remove the dipstick and check the fluid level.
 It should be between the upper and lower marks.

 - If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.
 Use Honda Premium Formula Automatic Transmission Fluid or an equivalent DEXRON[®] II Automatic Transmission Fluid (ATF) only. - 6.
-Insert the dipstick back in the transmission.
+Insert the dipstick all the way back in the transmission.

 The transmission should be drained and refilled with new fluid every 24 months or 48,000 km (30,000 miles), whichever comes first.
+Shorten this to every 12 months or 24,000 km (15,000 miles) under severe driving conditions (see page 130).

-5-Speed Transmission
+5-speed Manual Transmission

 Check the oil level a couple of minutes after shutting off the engine.
 Make sure the car is on level ground.
 Remove the transmission filler bolt.
 The oil level should be up to the edge of the bolt hole.
 Feel inside the bolt hole with your finger.
 If you do not feel any oil, slowly add oil until it starts to run out of the hole.
 Reinstall the filler bolt and tighten it securely.

-Only use an SF or SG grade motor oil with a weight of 10W-30 or 10W-40.
+Only use an API Service SF or SG grade motor oil with a viscosity of SAE 10W-30 or 10W-40.

 The transmission should be drained and refilled with new oil every 24 months or 48,000 km (30,000 miles), whichever comes first.
+Shorten the service interval to every 12 months or 24,000 km (15,000 miles) under severe driving conditions (see page 130).